-Team Building: Provide a variety of blocks and encourage the children to build a tower, a castle, or a house together.
+Team building: Provide a variety of blocks and encourage the children to build a tower, castle, or house together.
 This will give the children the opportunity to work together to build something, take turns and share the blocks given.

-Friendship Chain: Provide the children with different coloured construction paper with pre-drawn lines and without, and scissors.
-Ask the children to cut the construction paper, cutting the construction paper lines into strips.
+Friendship chain: Provide the children with different colored construction paper with pre-drawn lines and without, and scissors.
+Ask the children to cut the construction paper into strips.
 Help the children glue the links together to create a friendship chain.
 You can hang this in your classroom as a reminder of working together as a group.

-Any of these books will be a great addition to your library to help teach preschoolers the values of friendship.
+Any of these books will be a great addition to your library to help teach preschoolers the value of friendship.

 By Jane Yolen and Mark Teague

-This is the perfect book for teaching your preschooler about how friends are generous, kind, thoughtful and caring.
+This is the perfect book for teaching your preschoolers about how friends are generous, kind, thoughtful, and caring.